 Is it ever too late to see the truth?
 Ellen LaCorte’s propulsive debut novel, “The Perfect Fraud,” explores this question and more.

 The Sedona International Film Festival presents Ballet in Cinema on Sunday, June 23 when it hosts the big screen premiere of “Triple Bill” from the Royal Ballet in London.
 There will be one show at 3:00 p.m. at the festival’s Mary D. Fisher Theatre.

-The Sedona International Film Festival is proud to present the Northern Arizona premiere of the award-winning new documentary “The Great Buster” Nov.
-16-21 at the Mary D. Fisher Theatre.
+The Sedona International Film Festival is proud to present the encore of the Met Opera’s “Roméo et Juliette” (from the 2016/2017 season) on Saturday, June 22 at 12 p.m. at the Mary D. Fisher Theatre.

 Page Springs Cellars is pleased to announce the 6th annual music & wine festival Tilted Earth coming to Cornville Friday, June 21st and Saturday, June 22nd.
 Friday evening kicks off with a Commemorative Wine Dinner, benefiting students of the Arizona Culinary Institute of Scottsdale, from 7-10 pm.

 Back by popular demand, Sedona Youth Theatre returns to Sedona Public Library.
 Taught by Shondra Jepperson and Dev Ross, this nine-day intensive workshop has brought theatrical and musical youth together every July for the last 12 years.